What you will learn

 Neste, the world's leading producer of renewable diesel and sustainable aviation fuel made from waste and residue materials, is investing to help businesses and cities in California achieve their climate goals.

 In response to the growing calls for climate action, governments, businesses, and cities are making bold promises to create a healthier and more sustainable future.
-California, for example, is taking action with bold legislation to encourage the use of electric trucks.
+California, for example, is taking action with legislation to encourage the use of electric trucks.
 This is good news.
 Any action to reduce society’s reliance on fossil fuels is a step in the right direction.

 “This is where advanced biofuels come in,” said Jeremy Baines, President of Neste US.
 “For the past decade, Neste’s renewable diesel has enabled California businesses and cities to significantly reduce greenhouse gas emissions and pollution.
 Our fuel has played a major role in the success of the state’s low carbon fuel standard, replacing more than 1.6 billion gallons of fossil diesel.”